-Plan of Action: The City will utilize Consumer Credit Counseling Service (CCCS) to provide financial and credit counseling services to low-to-moderated income minority and women to improve their credit performance and ability to obtain conventional financing.
-The Community Development Departments will collaborate with the Banking industry to encourage minority and women applicants to apply for Homebuyer Assistance through the Department and/or Habitat for Humanity to increase their chances for conventional financing.
+In addition, the Community Development Department will take a more progressive approach with the Banking industry to encourage minority and women applicants to apply for Homebuyer Assistance through the Department and/or Habitat for Humanity to increase their chances for conventional financing.
 In addition, the City will work closely with the Banking industry to address some of these issues and to encourage compliance with the Community Reinvestment Act (CRA) regulations.